Kokeshi (こけし ko-key-she), are Japanese dolls, originally from northern Japan. They are handmade

-Modern: The craftsman
+Modern: The craftsman is free

 to create the colors, facial features, and designs.